Race To Dubai and DP World Tour Championship Betting Offers 2022

 The Race to Dubai therefore often culminates in the final tournament where only one winner can be crowned out of the 328 golfers that have competed over the season.
-Francesco Molinari won the 2018 race, beating Tommy Fleetwood, the 2017 champion.
-This capped off a great season for the Italian who also won The Open and was key part of Europe’s Ryder Cup win.
+Collin Morikawa won the 2021 race, beating Rory McIlroy, to become the first American to win the title.
+This capped off a great season for the Englishman who also won The Open in 2021.

 Whoever wins the DP World Tour is without doubt one of the pinnacle events on the European calendar and with two prize pots to play for it keeps the golf competitive right down the order.
 As usual we’ve collated the best deals and offers from the UK’s leading bookies so if you do want to have a punt on the Race to Dubai, either early in the season or on the last event, we’ve got promotions to add value to your wagers.

 Race To Dubai & DP World Tour Betting Offers for 2022

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.

 |Date||Tee Time (GMT)||Round||Coverage|

 |Thursday 17th November||03:40||One||Sky Sports|